Star Wars: Starfighter (video game): Plot

 Nym, a Feeorin pirate whom Vana had managed to capture before the game takes place, had escaped and now threatened to kill Vana.
-She manages to buy him off by telling him about the droid factory she discovered on Eos, which he repays by trapping her in a locker and meeting back up with his pirate group above Lok.
+She manages to buy him off by telling him about the droid factory she discovered on Eos, which he repays by trapping her in a cell and meeting back up with his pirate group above Lok.
 Disabling a freighter in orbit and managing to send it crashing to the surface, Nym's pirates steal valuable supplies from the crashed freighter and return to their base.
 The Trade Federation strikes back, overrunning Nym's pirates and forcing him to self-destruct the base as they return to Vana's home.

 After the meeting between Rhys, Vana, Nym and Reti, the four ally with each other in an attempt to stop the Trade Federation once and for all.
 The group conducts a guerrilla campaign against the Trade Federation as they destroy the droid factory on Eos, disable a Trade Federation freighter and steal supplies, deliver those supplies to Bravo Flight, rescue Trade Federation prisoners, and defend the Naboo Royal Guard's outpost.
 The final mission takes place around the Droid Control Ship Profiteer, as Bravo Flight destroys the receiver stations on the exterior of the ship.
 As they destroy all the droid starfighters currently deployed, the leader of the Trade Federation-hired mercenaries, the same ship that killed Essara Till, appears.
 The shield to one of the hangar bays opens; a landing craft leaves as the mercenary and Rhys enter.
 The shield closes again, trapping Rhys inside and the rest of Bravo Flight outside the Profiteer.
 A fierce battle throughout most of the ship ensues, with Rhys eventually destroying the mercenary.